sgmurphy/wordpress-plugins/tiktok-for-business/README.txt

 Both new and existing TikTok Shop sellers can seamlessly connect to TikTok Shop with the TikTok for WooCommerce integration by creating a new account or logging in with their existing TikTok Shop account.

-TikTok Shop is currently available in Malaysia, Philippines, Singapore, Thailand, United Kingdom, United States, and Vietnam.
+TikTok Shop is currently available in Malaysia, the Philippines, Singapore, Thailand, the United Kingdom, the United States, and Vietnam.

 ===  What documentation is required to register for TikTok Shop? ===